 What is the warranty and what does it cover?

-We offer a One Year Limited Warranty on our workmanship and remodeling services to ensure 100% satisfaction with your renovation.
+We offer a One-Year Limited Warranty on our workmanship to be free of defects.

 Do you have your own employees or do you use subcontractors?

 Do you have a list of references that we can contact?

-In fact, we do have a list of hundreds of customers that can be called as references for our work.
+Yes.
+In fact, we have a list of hundreds of clients that can be called as references for our work.
 Out of respect for our past clients, we do not give this list out until we meet with you in person to consider your remodeling project.